Grayshift

 Grayshift is an American mobile device forensics company which makes a device named GrayKey to crack iPhones, iPads, and Android devices.
+In 2023, it merged with the Canadian firm Magnet Forensics.

+History

-Grayshift was co-founded by David Miles, Braden Thomas, Justin Fisher and Sean Larsson.
+Grayshift was co-founded by David Miles, Braden Thomas, Justin Fisher, and Sean Larsson.
 The company is funded by private investors PeakEquity Partners and C&B Capital.
+As of 2023, it was majority controlled by investment firm Thoma Bravo.

+Grayshift was founded in 2016, and as of 2018 was a privately held company based in Atlanta, Georgia, with fewer than 50 employees.

+In 2023, it was announced that Grayshift would merge with the Canadian firm Magnet Forensics, following the latter's acquisition for $1.35 billion by investment firm Thoma Bravo, which also owned the majority of Grayshift at the time.
+The merger was completed later the same year.